 Reading body language

-I mused on body language some time back, in the context of a particular gentleman with whom I had a dinner date.
+I mused on body language recently, in the context of a particular gentleman with whom I had a dinner date.
 Cutting to the chase, it was a pleasant evening, but his non-verbal cues were unequivocal; there was no responsiveness to my touch, and no initiation of any on his part.